Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33
+- Fixed a bug with the class trainer leading to UI errors.

 ## Changes in Sku r32.23
 - Fixed a bug with the resource notifications
 - New routes and waypoints added for Thousand Needles, Azshara, Blasted Lands, and Silithus by Emilylorange